Illustration of a school staff member.

 Ideally, a student will self-refer to a service, with the help and support of their parents or carers.
 However, your school can help to connect a student to a service.
 You could do this by making a phone call to the service with, or on behalf of the student.

-Continue to help students as appropriate
+Continue to help students after a referral

 If your school helps to refer a student to a specialist support service, that service may inform you of the outcome of the referral.